MicrosoftDocs/azure-monitor-docs/articles/service-health/security-advisories-elevated-access.md

 * lastUpdateTime
 * impact

-The impactedService property will be populated for the impact object, but only the following properties in the impactedServiceRegion object in the impact object will be populated:
+The impactedService property are populated for the impact object, but only the following properties in the impactedServiceRegion object in the impact object are populated:

 * impactedService
 * impactedSubscriptions